ItsSkyWasTaken/Funge98-Interpreter/README.md

 ## Interpreter Statistics

 This interpreter is still a WIP.
-Here are the instructions that are still to be implemented:
+These are some issues in the current version (v0.3.0) that will be resolved in the

-- Missing instructions (WIP): `(`, and `)` (and by extension, all uppercase letters)
+future:

+- Replacing a character at the edge of the active region with a space, such that there is no non-space character on the edge anymore, does not shrink the active region as reported by `y`.
+- Anything outside the 32–127 range is ignored instead of causing a reflect

 These are the details that are received as a result of the GetSysInfo (`y`) command: